Paper-Proof/paperproof/README.md

   <tr>
   <td colspan="2" align="center">
-  If you drag these nodes around you will see arrows, however when tactic/goal/hypothesis nodes are stacked on top of each other the arrow will collapse into an invisible "0-length" arrow to facilitate with cleaner UI.
+  If you dragged tactic/goal/hypothesis nodes around, you would see arrows; however we stack these nodes on top of each other and collapse these arrows into invisible "0-length" arrows for cleaner UI.
   </td>
   </tr>